 - Salesforce Optimizer report

 Identify your Rollout strategy.
-Plan out for each business unit, team or business function.
+Plan out for each business unit, team, or business function.

 Perhaps the most obvious choice for Lightning experience migration is to divide rollout into multiple phases.
 Phases can be based on team/ business unit or business function.
-This helps in ensuring careful guided rollouts and ability to handle any post-migration issues in a smoother fashion.
-Quite certainly, learnings from a rollout can be incorporated within next rollout and whole processes can be smoothened along the way.
+This helps in ensuring careful guided rollouts and the ability to handle any post-migration issues in a smoother fashion.
+Quite certainly, learnings from a rollout can be incorporated within the next rollout and whole processes can be smoothened along the way.

-Although, it’s quite beneficial to perform migration in phases, there are certain scenarios where a full rollout is required.
-This can still be achieved, but needs meticulous planning and rigorous testing.
+Although it’s quite beneficial to perform migration in phases, there are certain scenarios where a full rollout is required.
+This can still be achieved but needs meticulous planning and rigorous testing.

 Identify Key Members

 A big aspect of the success of any change program lies in the inclusion of the right team members.
 Lightning experience migration to needs appropriate user engagement.
 So, it is highly advisable to form the right team for the job.

 This is a well-debated topic, whether to manage the migration activities in-house or hire an external vendor.
 It’s not one size fits all solution and must be dealt with accordingly.
 As per our analysis, most businesses do not have adequate Salesforce trained and experienced professionals to lead this kind of activity, skewing the decision towards outsourcing.
 However, the organization having the right team or planning to the up-skill team can consider engaging the internal team to handle all or some of the activities.
 Undoubtedly, bringing in someone who’s working on the Salesforce platform day in-out would be helpful to avoid common pitfalls and leverage industry best practices.